LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/dialog-templates.md

 ### What’s a dialog template?

 A dialog template is a dialog that a bot developer has intentionally made available as a “template” that can be imported by others.
-A dialog template includes not just the dialog in question but also all required components on which the dialog relies: other dialogs, environment variables, and so on.
+A dialog template includes not just the dialog itself but also all other items on which the dialog relies: other dialogs, environment variables, and so on.

 Only dialogs of type Dialog can be made available as dialog templates.

 #### Advantages of dialog templates
-You can [import a dialog](conversation-builder-dialogs-dialog-basics.html#import-a-dialog) that isn’t made available as a template, but that process automatically imports only some of the components on which a dialog can rely, namely, the integrations that are used.
+You can [import a dialog](conversation-builder-dialogs-dialog-basics.html#import-a-dialog) that isn’t made available as a template, but that process automatically imports only some of the items on which a dialog can rely, namely, the integrations that are used.
 The rest you must manually include (other dialogs) or add after the import (environment variables and global functions).
-As a result, a dialog import is better suited to situations where your import requirements are more relaxed, and you’re primarily interested in the dialog itself.
+As a result, a dialog import is better suited to situations where your import requirements are more relaxed, and you are mainly interested in the dialog itself.

-In contrast, when a bot developer makes a dialog available as a template that can be imported, she must specify all the components on which the dialog relies in a template definition.
-The system then automatically includes all these components when the dialog template is imported.
+In contrast, when a bot developer makes a dialog available as a template that can be imported, she must specify all the items on which the dialog relies in a "template definition."
+The system then automatically includes all these items when the dialog template is imported.

 For quick, casual copies of dialogs, a dialog import can be handy.
-But when you want to formalize the import process for a dialog -- and ensure that other bot developers import all required components -- make the dialog available as a dialog template.
+But when you want to formalize the import process for a dialog -- and ensure that other bot developers import all required items -- make the dialog available as a dialog template.

 ### Make a dialog available as a template